24mx/codetest/README.md

  - Java Knowledge Base
  - Coding style

-You decide how "deep" you go when implementing the task to satisfy the criterias.
+You decide how "deep" you go when implementing the task to satisfy the criteria.

 ================================================================================
 2 Assignment - Blog REST-service